 - Connection to public, private, or charter school to complete internship requirements

 Affordable Tuition and Financial Aid

 At Queens University of Charlotte, we pair academic excellence with affordability.
-At $473 per credit hour and a total tuition just over $15,000, not including fees and other expenses, the MA in Educational Leadership is a great investment in yourself, your career, and the districts you desire to serve.View Tuition Details
+At $497 per credit hour and a total tuition is $16,401, not including fees and other expenses, the Master of Arts in Educational Leadership online degree is a great investment in yourself, your career, and the districts you desire to serve.View Tuition Details

 Figuring out how to pay for your education shouldn’t be intimidating.
 Many of our students use federal financial assistance to offset their tuition, and you may qualify, too.